Reinvesting in Fixed Deposits: Benefits and Drawbacks

 3. Are there any tax implications on the interest earned from Reinvestment FDs?

 Interest earned on FDs is taxable under the Income Tax Act, 1961.
-The TDS (Tax Deducted at Source) applicable is 10% if the interest income earned in a financial year exceeds ₹40,000.
-For senior citizens, the exemption limit is capped at ₹50,000 in a financial year.
+The TDS (Tax Deducted at Source) applicable is 10% if the interest income earned in a financial year exceeds ₹50,000.
+For senior citizens, the exemption limit is capped at ₹1 lakh in a financial year.
+Please note that this TDS exemption limit on FD interest is for FY 2025-26.
+For FY2024-25, the TDS exemption limits on FD interest are ₹40,000 for regular citizens and ₹50,000 for senior citizens.
 However, if your total income falls below the minimum tax slab, you can claim tax refund by submitting Form 15G or Form 15H.

 4. Can reinvestment fixed deposits be held jointly?